Code-Institute-Submissions/trigg4tables/README.md

 2. **Tables on iOS** Initial keypad designs relied on tables to position elements.
 Although no problem was encountered with android, tables did not render correctly on iOS.
 Keypads were redesigned using br elements and margins.

-3. **Radio Buttons on iOS** To limit the selection of just one item from a group, radio buttons were wrapped in label elements.
+3. **Radio Buttons on iOS** To limit selection to one item from a group, radio buttons were wrapped in label elements.
 Labels were then styled as buttons and radios hidden to provide a consistent look to keypads.
 Although no problem was encountered with android, radio buttons remained visible on iOS.
-The following CSS styling fixed.
+The following CSS resolved the issue.

 ```
 input[type="radio"] {